top of page

 Matti La Mela is interviewed in Extrakt of FORMAS: the Swedish research council for sustainable development (in Swedish)

-Matti was interviewed about his research project "Making public property: a digital history of allemansrätten in Sweden and Finland, 1880–1950".
-Read it here.
+May 2025 Matti was interviewed about his research project "Making public property: a digital history of allemansrätten in Sweden and Finland, 1880–1950" .
+Read it here .

 Matti La Mela and Yunting Xie present at the Digital Humanities Research Seminar at University of Helsinki